 Education@Internet (E@I) is an international youth organization, which supports international collaboration and communication in the entire world, realizing educational projects and supporting inter-cultural learning and use of languages and internet technologies.
 Its projects are geared towards inter-cultural studies, languages and the use of computers, realization of webpages, publishing of CDs/DVDs/books, production of learning tools and organization of seminars.
 Apart from employees, E@I also works thanks to many volunteers.
 The most successful project of E@I is lernu!, a portal for learning Epseranto, launched in 2002 and updated in 2016.

 Most of the organization’s activities happen thanks to the work of volunteers.
-Ever since the year 2013, E@I is an accredited organization for being able to officially accept and send volunteers within the context of European Voluntary Service, which is financially supported by the European Union.
+Ever since the year 2013, E@I is an accredited organization for being able to officially accept and send volunteers within the context of European Voluntary Service and European Solidarity Corps, which is financially supported by the European Union.

 - Country of origin: for European Voluntary Service, the accepted countries are:

-- non-EU programme countries: Iceland, Liechtenstein, Macedonia, Norway, Turkey;
+- non-EU programme countries: Britain, Iceland, Liechtenstein, Macedonia, Norway, Turkey;

 - Russia, Western Balkans (Albania, Bosnia kaj Herzegovina, Kosovo, Montenegro, Serbia), eastern partner countries of EU (Armenia, Azerbaijan, Belarus, Georgia, Moldavia, Ukraine), south Mediterranean countries (Algeria, Egypt, Israel, Jordan, Lebanon, Libya, Morocco, Palestine, Syria, Tunisia).